 - Dispute resolution clause, venue and choice of law

 Of course, these commercial contract provisions are quite complex and contain language that a typical business manager, who is focused on the success of the company, would not be familiar with or truly realize the legal implications.
-As such, it is strongly recommended that in all situations a commercial contract lawyer be retained by the business for drafting and negotiating commercial contracts.
+As such, it is strongly recommended that in all situations a commercial contract attorney be retained by the business for drafting and negotiating commercial contracts.

-Negotiating and drafting commercial agreements
+Lawyers negotiating and drafting commercial contract agreements

 Both drafting and negotiating enforceable commercial contracts are fundamental to the success of your business.
 It must be performed by a professional attorney that is well-versed in commercial contract law and the business or industrial sector you are operating in.
-In order to protect your business in the commercial context, a commercial contract lawyer will need to conduct a detailed analysis of your business operations to provide an assessment of the current requirements of your business, the issues or obstacles that may arise, and the future opportunities or expansion goals of your enterprise.
+In order to protect your business in the commercial context, a commercial contract attorney will need to conduct a detailed analysis of your business operations to provide an assessment of the current requirements of your business, the issues or obstacles that may arise, and the future opportunities or expansion goals of your enterprise.

 It helps to have a legal partner with thorough knowledge of the market and the challenges faced by businesses in your field.
-With over a decade of commercial contract law expertise, Le & Tran commercial contract lawyers have assisted a wide array of clients, from large established multinational businesses with numerous cross-border transactions, to start ups working to create an impression in the industry.
-With a multi-disciplinary practice that includes commercial agreements, mergers and acquisitions, banking and finance, insurance, intellectual property, real estate, labor and employment law, and taxation, Le & Tran commercial contract lawyers provide holistic solutions with the goal of freeing you from legal concerns so you may seize opportunities and expand your business.
+With over a decade of commercial contract law expertise, Le & Tran commercial contract attorneys have assisted a wide array of clients, from large established multinational businesses with numerous cross-border transactions, to start ups working to create an impression in the industry.
+With a multi-disciplinary practice that includes commercial agreements, mergers and acquisitions, banking and finance, insurance and reinsurance, intellectual property, real estate, labor and employment law, and taxation, Le & Tran commercial contract lawyers provide holistic solutions with the goal of freeing you from legal concerns so you may seize opportunities and expand your business.